machulav/ec2-github-runner/README.md

 1. Create a new VPC and a new subnet in it.
    Or use the existing VPC and subnet.
 2. Create a new security group for the runners in the VPC.
-   The runner doesn't require any inbound traffic.
-   However, outbound traffic for port 443 should be allowed so the runner can pull GitHub Actions' tasks.
+   Only the outbound traffic on port 443 should be allowed for pulling jobs from GitHub.

-Note: Make sure your EC2 instance has access to the internet in order to connect to GitHub Actions and pull the tasks.
+   No inbound traffic is required.

 **5. Configure the GitHub workflow**